-SHOW CASE. - Frank Gurley, High Point N.C.
+Show Case. - Frank Gurley, High Point N.C.
 This Inventor has devised a show case from which dust or litter may be readily swept out, the bottom strip of the door frame at one side having a recess extending down to the floor and cut transversely through the strip to the level of the floor, a block fitting the recess beneath the door.

-ICE CRACKER AND SHAVER.-Frederick E. Steere, Lynchburg, Va.
+ICE CRACKER AND SHAVER. - Frederick E. Steere, Lynchburg, Va.
 This is a simple machine for use in connection with the sale of beverages, facilitating the shaving or cracking of ice as desired.
 The ice is placed in a hopper through which a plunger carrying disk with spikes on its face may be moved to force the ice against rotating teeth to break up the ice in small pieces, or a disk carrying knives may be advanced beyond the teeth, when the ice will be shaved instead of being cracked, a crank being turn d iu both cases.

 UMBRELLA. - Rufus Waples, Jr., Philadelphia, Pa.
 This invention is for an improvement in what are known as umbrellas and canes-the umbrella proper being applied to and removed from a handle which may be an ordinary cane.
-The ribs are arranged to expand in two opposite sets connected together and the braces are arranged in similar sets connected to. gether, the ribs being arranged in groups to avoia multiplicity of joints, and the ribs and braces being in certain window, or any intermediate portion
+The ribs are arranged to expand in two opposite sets connected together and the braces are arranged in similar sets connected together, the ribs being arranged in groups to avoid multiplicity of joints, and the ribs and braces being in certain respects constructed and connected anke.
+The handle may be made hollow to form a sheath for the collapsed and folded umbrella portion, or the latter may be applied to an ordinary cane or staff.